-▲ The Registrar verifies the signature on the Return Envelope with the signature on the voter's registration record to confirm eliqibility.

-ODD I PUT MY BIRTHDAY ON THE RETURN ENVELOPE OR THE DATE OF RETURN?

-▲ Enter the date the ballot is returned.
-If a voter enters their birth date instead, the ballot will still be processed, and once verified, counted on Election Night.
+- The Registrar verifies the signature on the Return Envelope with the signature on the voter's registration record to confirm eligibility. - QDO I PUT MY BIRTHDAY ON THE RETURN ENVELOPE OR THE DATE OF RETURN? - Enter the date the ballot is returned.
+If a voter enters their birth date instead, the ballot will still be processed, and once verified, it will be counted.